tsg/netlify-docs-demo/README.md

 * How do I deploy a site?
 * Can I deploy a next.js app on netlify?
 * I get a large function error.
 How can I fix it?
+* How can I setup a form?
+* How can I test edge functions locally?
+* What is the difference between ISR and SSG?
+* What is netlify graph?
 * Why did Netlify buy Gatsby?
 ---